Version Control allows you to manage your app development in two ways:

-See section 4, Branches, for more information on how branch lines can be used.
+See Branches, below, for more information on how branch lines can be used.

 2.10 Studio Enabled

-You may enable the Web Modeler for one of the development lines.
-This means that a developer can make changes to the app through the Web Modeler and share changes with the team.
+You may enable Studio for one of the development lines.
+This means that a developer can make changes to the app through Studio and share changes with the team.
 All changes will be linked to the selected branch and committed as revisions to that branch.
-Changes made to other development lines will not be available in the Web Modeler.
+Changes made to other development lines will not be available in Studio.

 Studio cannot be used to develop the app if it is not enabled for any development lines.

-For starter apps created via the Developer Portal, the main line of a new app will be Web Modeler enabled.
+For starter apps created via the Developer Portal, the main line of a new app will be Studio enabled.